by Tom Barrance | Updated October 2025

 Canon EOS-M

 As with Canon SLRs, colours are great and you can get good shallow depth of field effects.
-There’s a limited range of small lenses devised specifically for the M series, but you can get adapters enabling you to mount any current Canon lens (or older manual focus lenses).
+There’s a limited range of small lenses devised specifically for the M series, but you can get adapters enabling you to mount any Canon SLR lens (or older manual focus lenses).
 It has a solid metal body, but it’s much smaller and lighter than an SLR.
 It has a fixed million-dot touchscreen.

 It’s really small and neat and produces lovely images.
 Downsides: the touchscreen interface is slow to use, there’s no eye-level viewfinder, and battery life is poor so you’ll need spares.